andrew-peng-144/Junior-Design-0326/README.md

 **Important: Admin Privilages**

-Administrators have the ability to delete projects from the system and only a couple people should know the credentials.
+- Administrators have the ability to delete projects from the system and only a couple people should know the credentials.
 However, if anyone else got ahold of the credentials, then they would be able to add/delete/edit any project or student profile on the website.
 This is extremely dangerous and all the site material can be compromised if a single password was leaked.
 - Possible fix: We could use the Apache configuration files to limit the administrator-only pages (any php file with `admin-` in the name) to only the specific IP addresses of the CGA administrators.
-- Possible fix:

 **PNG only**

-Currently, only PNG images may be uploaded for a project’s cover image or a student’s profile picture.
+- Currently, only PNG images may be uploaded for a project’s cover image or a student’s profile picture.
 - This is because the server always looks to display the image named portrait.png or cover_image.png, and it doesn’t account for other image file types like portrait.jpg.
 - Possible fix: Let’s say the instructor uploads an image “apple.jpg” as a project’s cover image.
 Instead of storing it in the filesystem as just a generic “cover_image.png”, we store it as “apple.jpg” keeping the same name.
 And make sure to have the database entry path_to_cover_image pointing to that filename.
 So then the client can just draw apple.jpg instead of always looking for a file named cover_image.png.